s-r-e-e-r-a-j/WebSift/README.md

 - Automatically checks and installs missing dependencies (curl, grep, wget).
 - Compatible with **Termux** and **Linux distributions**

-## Legal Disclaimer
-This tool is intended for legal and ethical use only.

 ## Installation
 1. **Clone the Repository**
 ```bash